wp-plugins/earth-hour/readme.txt

 == Description ==

-During Earth Hour (which starts at 8:30pm local time on Saturday, March 31st 2012), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.
+During Earth Hour (which starts at 8:30pm local time on Saturday, March 23rd 2013), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.

 Please visit http://www.bravenewcode.com/free-stuff/ for a full description & updates on the Earth Hour plugin.

 == Changelog ==

+= Version 1.7 =

+* Updated for 2013

 = Version 1.6.1 =